RCAIG/BSDA/README.md

-# DDA: Multi-Agent Disaster Damage Assessment
+# Multi-Agent Disaster Damage Assessment

-DDA is a multi-agent pipeline for disaster damage assessment from paired pre-disaster and post-disaster visual observations.
+This is a multi-agent pipeline for disaster damage assessment from paired pre-disaster and post-disaster visual observations.
 The system combines visual perception, damage change detection, severity assessment, critic-driven revision, retrieval-augmented generation, and optional web search to produce structured damage analysis outputs.

 The project is designed around modular agents so that each stage can be developed, tested, and replaced independently.